Abortion in New Zealand: Anti-abortion groups and supporters

 Anti-abortion activism have included picketing abortion clinics and hospitals, targeting doctors and members of the Abortion Supervisory Committee, public booths, newspaper advertisements, distributing informational material, lobbying politicians, letters to the editor, and protests.
 Operation Rescue NZ drew controversy for its aggressive methods which included invading abortion clinics and operating theatres and sending death threats to abortion practitioners.
 Anti-abortion groups have also pursued a "Stop Family Planning" campaign reminiscent of similar efforts in the United States against Planned Parenthood.
 In 2009, former Prolife New Zealand leader Andy Moore created a spoof website using the domain name "alranz.org.nz" which attacked Alranz.
 After "alranz.org.nz" was shut down by a successful complaint, Moore created a wiki called "AbortionWiki" which targeted ALRANZ and other abortion rights supporters.

 In addition, violent militant elements of the anti-abortion movement have also perpetrated arson attacks and bomb threats against abortion clinics.
 The Auckland Medical Aid Centre experienced several arson attacks in 1976 and 1989.
 Lyndhurst clinic in Christchurch experienced arson attacks in May 1985 and October 1989.
 In 1999 Graeme White was jailed for tunneling into Lyndhurst clinic in a failed attempt to blow it up.
 Epsom Day clinic experienced an arson attack in 1985, a firebombing in April 1987, and a bomb threat in October 1989.
 These violent attacks on clinics were disavowed by anti-abortion leaders including Marilyn Pryor and Auckland SPUC president John Carroll.

 Religious denominations and organisations

 Christian

 The Catholic Church in New Zealand has remained an opponent of abortion, teaching that life begins at conception.
-The Presbyterian Church of Aotearoa New Zealand has expressed concerns that the Abortion Legislation Act 2020 does not protect unborn children and could lead to sex and disability-selective abortions.
+The Presbyterian Church of Aotearoa New Zealand has expressed concerns that the Abortion Legislation Act 2020 does not protect foetuses and could lead to sex and disability-selective abortions.

-The New Zealand Christian Network takes the view that abortion should be "safe, legal and rare" and opposed Abortion Legislation Bill on the grounds that it does not protect unborn children and would facilitate abortion on demand.
+The New Zealand Christian Network takes the view that abortion should be "safe, legal and rare" and opposed Abortion Legislation Bill on the grounds that it does not protect unborn foetuses and would facilitate elective abortion care.
 The Church of Jesus Christ of Latter-day Saints (LDS Church) opposes elective abortions for personal and social convenience but permits abortion in cases of rape, incest, protecting the life and health of the mother, and fetal deformities.
 The LDS Church has not taken a stand on legislative proposals and public demonstrations regarding abortion.

+Over the last fifty years, according to the New Zealand Census, New Zealand society has substantially secularised.
+In 2018, the New Zealand Census noted that Christian religious observance occupied less than half of New Zealand's citizenship.
+Of those, Catholicism and conservative evangelical Protestantism provided even smaller segments.